-- In the Recent or Documents section, find your document and click it.
+- Find your document in the Recent or My Cloud sections and click it.

-You can share cloud documents as public or private:
+You can share cloud documents using both public and private links:

-- Public documents are accessible to everyone with a common link.
+- Public documents are accessible to everyone with the document link.

 - Private documents are accessible through private one-time links only.
-So, you’ve got to generate a personal link for every user that you want to invite to your document.
+You’ll have to generate a personal link for every user you want to invite to the document.

 To share a cloud document: